intel-lab-lkp/linux/Documentation/bpf/prog_flow_dissector.rst

 Flow dissector is a routine that parses metadata out of the packets.
 It's used in the various places in the networking subsystem (RFS, flow hash, etc).
+See :doc:`/networking/flow_dissector` for an overview of the flow dissector and the built-in C implementation this program type overrides.

 BPF flow dissector is an attempt to reimplement C-based flow dissector logic in BPF to gain all the benefits of BPF verifier (namely, limits on the